SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 These methods are written as part of the protocol's definition in exactly the same way as for a normal instance method definition, but without curly braces or a method body.
-:ref:`Functions_VariadicParameters` are allowed,
-subject to the same rules as for normal instance methods.
+Variadic parameters are allowed, subject to the same rules as for normal instance methods.

 .. note::